datacarpentry/sql-ecology-lesson/episodes/00-sql-introduction.md

 You can see the tables in the database by looking at the left hand side of the screen under Database Structure tab.
 Here you will see a list under "Tables."
 Each item listed here corresponds to one of the `csv` files we were exploring earlier.
-To see the contents of any table, click on it, and then click the “Browse Data” tab next to the "Database Structure" tab.
+To see the contents of any table, right-click on it, and then click the “Browse Table” from the menu, or select the “Browse Data” tab next to the "Database Structure" tab and select the wanted table from the dropdown named “Table”.
 This will give us a view that we're used to - a copy of the table.
 Hopefully this helps to show that a database is, in some sense, just a collection of tables, where there's some value in the tables that allows them to be connected to each